- What Are Multi-Level Marketing Companies?

 - The amount of time and energy that goes into the venture and whether that will be worth it for the money or products you’ll get in return.

-Whether or not the company you get involved with gets legally ruled a pyramid scheme, you’re putting untold amounts of time and money on the line.
+Whether the company you get involved with gets legally ruled a pyramid scheme, you’re putting untold amounts of time and money on the line.
 It’s important to remember: You could potentially lose it all if you’re not careful.